-This exciting project will see a number of existing residential units, situated on Bath’s most iconic shopping street, stylishly refurbished.
-Longacre will turn 10 run-down flats into 14 luxury apartments.
-The scheme will be a mix of studio, one and two-bed apartments offering their new occupiers an exclusive Bath address.
-Access will be from Milsom Street and the project will involve the sensitive renovation of a former entrance way into the Jolly’s department store, including the restoration of a beautiful peacock mosaic.
+This exciting project has seen a number of existing residential units, situated on Bath’s most iconic shopping street, stylishly refurbished.
+Longacre has turned 10 run-down flats into 14 luxury apartments.
+The scheme features a mix of studio, one and two-bed apartments offering their new occupiers an exclusive Bath address.

 This Grade I Listed Building dates from around 1800 and was originally five Georgian townhouses.
 Over the years the townhouses were knocked through to make a hotel before being converted into sheltered housing in the 1970s.

 This project involved the transformation of neglected former council-owned office space above prominent retail space in a Grade I Listed Building.

 This Grade II Listed property had stood empty for a number years and had previously been used for sheltered flats and community space on the ground floor.